particle-iot/app-notes/AN017-Tracker-CAN/Simulator/README.md

 - CANL (low), CAN_N (negative), or CAN-

 As the signals are differential you don't need to connect GND for CAN bus.

+When using the simulator you will probably need to add a 120 ohm termination resistor on the Tracker end as well as enabling it on the breakout module.

 As the wires on the J1962 cable are a small wire gauge, I soldered some Dupont wires on the ends to make they fit in the screw terminals more securely, but this is optional.
 Some extra solder on the ends of the wires would probably do the trick as well.